-Figure 5.14 depicts two profiles used in the interpolation that will be discussed here in detail in order to illustrate the interpolation procedure.
-The cross profile (Figure 5.14A) is located in the centre of the Rothorn cirque, running from a rock face at the eastern end, crossing the lateral moraine at the left of the graph and the active rock glacier at the right of the graph.
-The longitudinal transect (Figure 5.14B) starts at the roche mountonée below the glacier front, follows the eastern thalweg into the centre of the hanging valley and runs further down along the creek terminating at the northern margin of the relict rock glacier at the exit of the Hungerlitaelli (Figure 5.13.X1 A in red, B in blue).
-Transect A was interpolated using a double parabolic interpolation, which produces a smooth, rounded profile that should resemble a glacial trough.
-The interpolated and measured location of the regolith-bedrock 105 boundary reveals the surface parallel dipping at the talus slope towards both ends of the profile (cf. SR05_4, Appendix A).
-Towards the east end of the transect, the geophysical information reveals a shallow regolith thickness, with the bedrock surface located only 5-10 m below the surface.
+Two profiles used in the interpolation that will be discussed here in detail in order to illustrate the interpolation procedure (Fig. 5.13).
+The cross profile (Fig. 5.13 A) is located in the centre of the Rothorn cirque, running from a rock face at the eastern end, crossing the lateral moraine at the left of the graph and the active rock glacier at the right of the graph.
+The longitudinal transect (Fig. 5.13 B) starts at the roche mountonée below the glacier front, follows the eastern thalweg into the centre of the hanging valley and runs further down along the creek terminating at the northern margin of the relict rock glacier at the exit of the Hungerlitaelli (Fig. 5.13).
+Transect A was interpolated using a parabolic interpolation, which produces a smooth, rounded profile that should resemble a glacial trough.
+The interpolated and measured location of the regolith-bedrock boundary reveals the surface parallel dipping at the talus slope towards both ends of the profile (cf. SR05_4, Appendix A).
+Towards the east end of the transect, the geophysical information reveals a shallow regolith thickness, with the bedrock surface located only 5 - 10 m below the surface.
 The central interpolation points are all assumed, as no depth information is available here.
 The assumed minimum sediment thickness of 40 m below the lateral moraine is based on the GPR sounding GPR04_5 that did not detect the bedrock within the maximum penetration range of the radar waves at 38 m below here.
 Thus, this thickness is regarded as a minimum value for this location.
-The thickness of the rock glacier at the western end of the transect was assumed to be 35 m.
-This depth includes a height difference of the lateral rock glacier margin above the surface of about 10 m at this location and an assumed additional thickness of 25 m.
+The thickness of the rock glacier at the western end of the transect was